Geekonarium/LichtknarrePlugin/README.md

 Please lookup: https://geekonarium.de/en/lightgun-lichtknarre-about-the-plugin-system/#doityourself

 Currently, there is no development process for Lichtknarre.
 This code is out of date.
 Please be patient.
+In a few months there will be a DIY version of Lichtknarre, which will then be available under a different licence with tutorials etc.

 # LichtknarrePlugin